arda-kara/AXI-UART-Lite-Echo-Test/README.md

 ## Overview

 This repository contains a simple echo test program for the AXI UART Lite core using Vitis.
 The program initializes the UART Lite, performs a self-test, and then enters a loop where it echoes back any data received from the terminal.
 The communication parameters are set to 9600 Baud, 8 data bits, no parity.
+Block design source files are available under 'src'.

 ## Features